 Police identify victim in fatal Bluefield shooting

 Jun.
-2—BLUEFIELD — Local police identified the victim Wednesday of a fatal shooting which occurred last Sunday at a park near Memorial Avenue in Bluefield
+3—xBLUEFIELD — Local police identified the victim Wednesday of a fatal shooting which occurred last Sunday at a park near Memorial Avenue in Bluefield

 Jaquan Allen, 23, of Princeton, was the victim of a shooting which occurred Sunday afternoon, according to Detective- Sergeant K.L.
 Adams with the Bluefield Police Department.